1 Yubol (June) 2228 0130 Hours

 Helovx males were stingy with their affections when it came to her kind, yet Wu proved more accommodating than most.
 Early in his captivity, he’d confided that her hide reminded him of the sharks that stalked his childhood houseboat.

 Visible through her open robe, the impressive streaks inherited from her kermatic maker were a source of pride, but she didn’t know their hue.
-A femmar of the hizak caste, Laxum was utterly color-blind.
+A femmar of the hizak caste, Laxum was color-blind.

 Perhaps her hide did resemble the sea tiger, but the vilest folklore regarding the origin of her species claimed the femmar were sharks gone bipedal.
-A shark eliminated the weak and devoured the dead; it simply wasn’t sentient enough to warrant comparison to a Femmar.
+A shark eliminated the weak and devoured the dead; it wasn’t sentient enough to warrant comparison to a Femmar.

 “Our doctor informs me that you’re sixteen today,” she pulled a cloak from the bag and shook out the fold.
 “I’m a citizen of the Tenth Generation.
 I’m forty-three.
 If the next forty years are as eventful as the first, I’ll have no regrets.”